 For a completely stainless steel option, this airtight silicone-sealed canister will render any counter more sophisticated.
 Its magnetic scoop won’t get lost when you’re hosting a holiday and the counters are bombarded with the makings of a feast.
 The next morning, there it’ll be, dangling from the lid, awaiting its daily task.

-If you ever outgrow your coffee habit (we hope that doesn’t happen), this container can double for tea, sugar, spices, nuts, or similar storage.
+If you ever outgrow your coffee habit (and we sincerely hope that doesn’t happen), this container can double for tea, sugar, spices, nuts, or similar storage.

 How you store your coffee beans affects their flavor, but so does the state of your brewing equipment.
-Remember to clean your coffee maker on a regular basis to maintain the best flavor.
-Then store your coffee beans at room temperature, in an airtight canister, and you’re on your way to the best coffee you’ve ever made.
+Remember, coffee makers should be cleaned regularly to guarantee the best flavor.
+Then, store your coffee beans at room temperature in an airtight canister, and you’re on your way to sipping the best coffee you’ve ever made.